 - Contusion – Caused as a result of a direct impact to the head, contusions are bruises on the brain.
 Large contusions may need to be surgically removed.

 - Coup-contrecoup – This type of traumatic brain injury is a contusion that occurs both at the site of impact on the opposite side of the brain.

 - Diffuse-axonal Injury – This injury can be caused by a strong rotation of the head, such as when produced by the rotational forces of a car accident.
 This causes extensive tearing of nerve tissue throughout the brain.

 - Penetration – This type of injury is caused when fragments or objects force themselves into the brain, and usually signal very violent impact or collision.

 Shoulder injuries are common for a variety of reasons, mostly because the shoulders contain many small and delicate muscles, bones, nerves, veins, and arteries that all contribute in important ways to make the shoulder move and rotate correctly.
-The most common type of shoulder injury however, involves the muscles, tendons and ligaments.
+The most common type of shoulder injury involves the muscles, tendons, and ligaments.
 These muscles are injured when whiplash occurs.

 Tears of the shoulder muscles can be very painful and inhibit mobility.
-The most common, tears to the superior labrum, limit mobility considerable because it occurs at the point where the tendon of the biceps inserts into the labrum.
+The most common, tears to the superior labrum, limit mobility considerably because it occurs at the point where the tendon of the biceps inserts into the labrum.